rust-lang/rust/src/doc/reference.md

 #### Diverging functions

-A special kind of function can be declared with a `!` character where the output slot type would normally be.
+A special kind of function can be declared with a `!` character where the output type would normally be.
 For example:

 ```
 fn my_err(s: &str) -> ! {